ScottLogic/iOS8-day-by-day/21-alerts-and-popovers/21-alerts-and-popovers.md

-# iOS8 Day-by-Day :: Day 21 :: Presentation Controllers
+# iOS8 Day-by-Day :: Day 21 :: Alerts and Popovers

 This post is part of a daily series of posts introducing the most exciting new parts of iOS8 for developers - [#iOS8DayByDay](https://twitter.com/search?q=%23iOS8DayByDay).